 6. Key takeaways and next steps

 An animation designer’s job is not easy by any means.
-It requires discipline, creativity, and a dedication to supporting a team.
+It requires discipline, creativity, and a dedication to supporting a team and keeping on top of design trends.
 Yet, if it’s the right fit for your skills and temperament, it can also be incredibly gratifying.
 Of course, being successful in this role is contingent on your competency in many of the essential skills mentioned in this article, such as UI and interaction design, animation, writing, time management, and collaboration.